Catalog Description

 Course Objectives

-1. Demonstrate an increasingly sophisticated conceptual and theoretical understanding of production performance by successfully creating and completing assigned projects.
+1. Demonstrate an increasingly sophisticated conceptual and theoretical understanding of production performance by successfully completing assigned projects.

 4. Demonstrate increasingly complex understanding of technical aspects of theatrical production, including crew leadership areas (e.g., assistant stage management, prop master).

-5. Independently manage an assigned backstage theatre operation, such as assembling a scenic unit, programming the lighting console or coordinating a "quick change."
+5. Independently manage an assigned backstage theatre operation, such as choreographing a complex scene change, programming the lighting console or coordinating a "quick change."

 6. Work creatively as a member of an ensemble in a leadership position.
-Specifically, direct others in backstage operations (such as constructing a set unit or arranging a prop table).
+Specifically, direct others in backstage operations (such applying specialty makeup or blood effects or arranging a prop table).

-7. Complete assigned leadership duties in specific production areas (e.g., stage management, lighting, sound, scenery construction, production running, house management, costume running, stage make-up).
+7. Complete assigned leadership duties in specific production areas (e.g., stage management, lighting, sound, production running, house management, wardrobe, stage make-up, special effects).

 General Education Information